dustinpfister/blog_posts/_posts/express-status.md

 The example generates an index of files that are in the current working directory when the root path is visited.
 All other get requests result in the example attempting to read a file at the path relative to the current working directory.
 In the event that the file is not there, or an attempt is made to read a directory, an error occurs resulting in a 500 error status being sent.

 A 500 status code is very general of course, it just means an internal or server side error has occurred.
+Same has with a 400 status code as well, it just means Bad Request and it is not more specific like a 404 (not found) or a 403 Forbidden.
+It is a good idea to stick to codes like 500, or 400 when it comes to making things more general.
+However in a real project it would be more professional to use more specific codes.

 ## 4 - Conclusion